sudiptoroy/e_shop/README.md

 # e_shop
-It is a web project using distributed database technology to manage supershop's information and inventory
+It is a web project using distributed database technology to manage supershop's information and inventory.
+The web app will run in different branch.
+Each branch has its own database.
+One branch can view others but it does not has writing permission.
+Only the admin can do that.

 # Features
 * Add product